UniExeterRSE/train-the-trainer/index.md

 ## Overview

-This workshop will cover best practises for teaching programming and related skills and provide oppotunities to try out these methods.
-It is focused on the delivery of the materials that are part of the University of Exeter Coding for Reproducible Research initative but is open to anyone who currently delivers or plans to deliver any form of training in programming
+There is an body of evidence from educational psychology that suggests that the optimal strategies for teaching and learning are subject-specific.
+What works for teaching english, physics or maths does not nesscessarily translate to the teaching of programming.
+This workshop is aimed at those interested in delivering workshops on programming or computer skills.
+It will provide a background in pedagogical concepts relevant for the teaching of computational skills, discuss mechanisms for supporting the learning of these skills, provide time to practise relevant teaching styles and strategise for when things don't go to plan.
+It is provided as part of the University of Exeter Coding for Reproducible Research Initiative.
+Attending this workshop, does not mean we expect you to deliver on this programme, but is part of a wider effort to expand the capacity of knowledge sharers in this area.

 ## At the end of this workshop you will be able to:

-- Describe the ethos of the Coding for Reproducible Research initative
+-	describe the aims of and model behind the Coding for Reproducible Research intiative
+-	reflect on the process that novice learners navigate when introduced to a new skillset
+-	identify strategies for success when facilitating workshops for novices
+-	appraise your own teaching style
-- Evaluate the bene
+- prepare for the unexpected

 ## Pre-requisite knowledge